Solid Sulfur Isotope Analysis

 We add a combustion aid called vanadium pentoxide to each sample tin.
 Vanadium pentoxide is particularly hazardous and you must read and sign it's chemical SOP.

 Appropriate precautions should be taken to protect yourself against the high temperatures of the elemental analyzer and the reagents used therein.
 Users should wear safety glasses and leather gloves when changing the insert.
 Preparing the insert and the combustion / reduction / desiccant columns should take place in the hood and users should wear nitrile gloves.
 Users are expected to know the contents of the MSDS for each of the ingredients of the columns and know what to do in case of exposure or spillage.

-- In a fume hood, add vanadium pentoxide to each tin
+- In a fume hood, add sample or standard with vanadium pentoxide and tin powder to a new tin

 - Clean up vanadium pentoxide spills appropriately